-Auto loan rates were up across the board this week.
-The average rates for 48-month, new-car loans and 60-month, new-car loans rose 7 basis points apiece, at 5.63 percent and 5.68 percent, respectively.
-Part of that change in rates can be attributed to how some rates are quoted to Bankrate when conducting the survey, not changes in the rates borrowers are receiving.
+Auto loan rates were mixed in a relatively quiet week.
+The average rate for a 48-month new-car loan fell 1 basis point, to 5.62 percent, while the 60-month new-car loan average stayed put at 5.68 percent.
+Our averages this week may have been shaped in part by how some rates are quoted to Bankrate when conducting the survey, not changes in the rates borrowers are receiving.

-Used-car loans were also up.
-The average rate for a 36-month, used-car loan, a popular option for auto loan refinancing, rose 8 basis points, to 6.65 percent.
+Used-car loans were up slightly.
+The average rate for a 36-month used-car loan, a popular option for auto loan refinancing, rose 1 basis point, to 6.66 percent.

 To find updated auto rates in your area, visit Bankrate's auto rate table.-- Claes Bell